Here’s what was important this week…

 Both essays discuss a gradual bloating and bureaucracy-laden company culture that led to the downfall of the services, and as many large companies are overtaken as AOL and Microsoft have been by this culture, it will be interesting to see what happens next.
 While Facebook and Google have expanded (and seem to continue to do so), other companies are shedding services and employees along with earnings.
 Larger monopolistic entities like Microsoft may be able to break apart or work on a shift from inside the company toward a more innovative and iterative culture, but I’d expect that many which can’t, like AOL? or Yahoo? or large institutions like government or higher education, will stagnate instead.

+With net neutrality potentially dead, there is good news for net neutrality activists, while advertising, higher costs, and throttled internet performance could be the future of the Internet.
 Apparently, it can get worse than it currently is.
 If you want to play with some data around Internet speed + cost across the world, the folks who run http://speedtest.net (the best place to test your connection, in my opinion) also make available the data returned from those (probably) millions of consumer tests.
 If net neutrality is dead, then the Internet will join the rest of America as a “meritocracy”.

 The latest trick of advertisers is perhaps something you’ve expected or already noticed – native advertising.
 The sponsored posts in Instagram, Tumblr, and Pinterest, the Facebook News Feed posts recommending that you like a page, or the stories by Dell that insert themselves casually at the end of my Feedly RSS feed from time to time.
 While I’m somewhat okay with native advertising, as it can be high quality content from brands I care about, the more it infiltrates the web, the harder it could be to determine whether content is intended to sell a product or promote a service, or whether it is legitimate content from a website.
 Of course, throwing the word “legitimate” in there begs the question of whether website content can be assumed to be unbiased from brands and advertising influences already, but that is where conflict of interest disclosures come to play in journalism, at least.
 As native advertising matures, it becomes clear that for advertisers, “It’s no longer just your clicks they want, it’s your time and attention.
 Welcome to the Attention Web.”